 The hybrid regulatory model, as the term implies, refers to a governance structure in which regulatory authority is not exclusively vested in the state or public institutions.
 Rather, it incorporates a range of actors-private entities, civil society organizations, corporations, and others-into the regulatory process.
 The essence of this model lies in the division of responsibilities between the state and the private sector.
-In effect, hybrid regulation represents a reconciliation between the paradigms of self-regulation and state-based regulation.
-[13]
+In effect, hybrid regulation represents a reconciliation between the paradigms of self-regulation and state-based regulation.[13]

-personal data if, when combined with other information, it can lead to the identification of a natural person.
+From 2015 onwards, driven by the expansion of social media platforms and the emergence of crises related to the personal data if, when combined with other information, it can lead to the identification of a natural person.

-11 It is worth noting that although no comprehensive treaty has yet been concluded in this regard, the World Trade Organization (WTO) placed the issue of electronic commerce on its agenda in the late 1990s, and formal multilateral negotiations within the WTO framework have been underway since 2019.
+It is worth noting that although no comprehensive treaty has yet been concluded in this regard, the World Trade Organization (WTO) placed the issue of electronic commerce on its agenda in the late 1990s, and formal multilateral negotiations within the WTO framework have been underway since 2019.
 In addition to these efforts, certain regional agreements have also been concluded among states, one notable example being the Digital Economy Partnership Agreement (DEPA) between Singapore, New Zealand, and Chile.